Deep Vein Thrombosis

 Screen for suspected DVT using the two-level Wells (DVT) score and possibly D-dimer:

-If Wells PTP score is ≥2 or D-dimer test is positive patient should be referred for Doppler scanning using the DVT referral form (see Step 3).
+If Wells score is ≥2 or D-dimer test is positive the patient should be referred for Doppler scanning using the DVT referral form (see Step 3).
 Interim anticoagulation should be considered for all patients referred for doppler imaging (see Step 2)

 D-dimer testing may not be clinically beneficial in some patient groups:

 • patients already on anticoagulation (see VTE ‘mythbusters’ below)

 • patients who have received 2 or more doses of LMWH

 • post-operative patients